mainmatter/mainmatter.com/src/posts/2021-11-26-publish-on-npm.md

 current version and the last release and output an overview of what the relevant changes were.

-The changelog generator that we like to use at simplabs is: [lerna-changelog].
+The changelog generator that we like to use at Mainmatter is: [lerna-changelog].

 [lerna-changelog]: https://github.com/lerna/lerna-changelog